hoanganhdinhh/Jukebox_Final/readme.md

 My name is Dinh Nguyen Hoang Anh from class COS1203.
 Here is my coursework project.
 It is called Jukebox Application.

-To use my Jukebox application, user will need to download the code first:
+To use my Jukebox application, users will need to download the code first:

-1. **Grab Git**: If user don't already have it, install Git on your computer.
-User can find it at [Git website](https://git-scm.com/).
+1. **Install Git**: If users does not already have it, install Git on your computer.
+Users can find it at [Git website](https://git-scm.com/).
-2. **Open your terminal**: Launch the command prompt (Windows) or terminal (Mac/Linux).
+2. **Open terminal**: Launch the command prompt (Windows) or terminal (Mac/Linux).
-3. **Navigate to your download folder**: Use commands like cd to move to the directory where user want to save the Jukebox code.
+3. **Navigate to your download folder**: Use commands like cd to move to the directory where users wants to save the Jukebox code.
 4. **Download the code**: Copy and paste this command:

 ```